Planet Terror: Home media

-Planet Terror was released on DVD on October 16, 2007 in a two-disc special edition featuring the extended version of the film presented in a "flat" 1.78:1 screen ratio (the theatrical version in Grindhouse was matted to 2.35:1), audio commentary with Rodriguez, an audience reaction track, several behind the scenes featurettes about casting and special effects, and a "10 Minute Film School" segment, in which Rodriguez confirmed that a box set of the two films would be available soon, and that his 10 Minute Cooking School on Texas BBQ would appear on it.
+Planet Terror was released on DVD on October 16, 2007, in a two-disc special edition featuring the extended version of the film presented in a "flat" 1.78:1 screen ratio (the theatrical version in Grindhouse was matted to 2.35:1), audio commentary with Rodriguez, an audience reaction track, several behind the scenes featurettes about casting and special effects, and a "10 Minute Film School" segment, in which Rodriguez confirmed that a box set of the two films would be available soon, and that his 10 Minute Cooking School on Texas BBQ would appear on it.

 The film was released on Blu-ray on December 16, 2008.
-This version ports over the features from the DVD special edition, and also includes a "scratch-free" version of the movie, which doesn't feature the aforementioned intentional "damaged" look to the print.
+This version ports over the features from the DVD special edition, and also includes a "scratch-free" version of the movie, which does not feature the aforementioned intentional "damaged" look to the print.
 However, all American home video releases of the film are the extended version only and do not include the theatrical cut.

 In mid-February 2009, Germany also released a steel box collector's edition for Planet Terror which comes with the famous BBQ sauce recipe and two scratch-and-sniff discs of the film which smell like the BBQ sauce.
 The pack also contains a limited edition Planet Terror blood pack.

 The Grindhouse double feature was released on Blu-ray Disc in October 2010.

 Critical reception

-Planet Terror is rated 76% "fresh" on the Rotten Tomatoes review aggregate based on 27 reviews.
+Planet Terror is rated 77% on the review aggregation website Rotten Tomatoes based on 30 reviews.
 The site's critics consensus reads, "A cool and hip grindhouse throwback, Planet Terror is an unpredictable zombie thrillride."
+Rotten Tomatoes lists the film on its 100 Best Zombie Movies, Ranked by Tomatometer.